mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

     {{ contribution_by('sergej-koscejev') }}

-!!! question "How do you suppress errors?"
+!!! question "How do you suppress errors? :beginner:"

     > I have a piece of embedded demonstration code and don't want it to show warnings (e.g., on unused variables).
     > How can I do that?